Corporate Social Responsibility

 At Corker Binning we believe that all businesses, large and small, can contribute to their communities.
-We currently support four charities annually:

 The Big House – an organisation which works with young people who have been through the care system and are finding life difficult.
 The Big House provides youth with a platform to participate in the making of theatre to have their voices heard.
 Corker Binning has delivered workshops and regularly attend their performances, as well as providing financial assistance.
 This initiative is managed by Jessica Maguire.

-- Shelter– a homelessness charity that runs a housing helpline, has a network of housing aid centres, and works with local citizens advice bureau.
+A homelessness charity that runs a housing helpline, has a network of housing aid centres, and works with local citizens advice bureau.
 Shelter helps millions of people every year struggling with bad housing or homelessness through advice, support and legal services.

 THE SOCIAL MOBILITY FOUNDATION

 The Social Mobility Foundation is a charity which provides opportunities and support networks for 16/17 year olds who received free school meals or who are the first in their generation to attend university.
 We have been an employer partner of the SMF since 2018, providing work experience placements for students, and, since 2020, providing interactive case studies for students participating in their Virtual Law Internship.
 This partnership is managed by Maia Cohen-Lask.